Update: Last week, Kansas Dept of Health and Environment reported that 4 Covid hot-spots had been identified in youth camps throughout the state.

 The health and safety of both campers and staff is our number one priority.

 To best ensure everyone’s safety, Wildwood is closely monitoring information and implementing recommendations from national, state, and local health authorities.
 We are also drawing from other camps’ successful strategies in 2020.
 Several of our sources are linked below.

 - Centers for Disease Control (CDC) COVID-19 Guidelines for Camps

 - Miami County, KS COVID-19 Alerts

-Camp 2021 will look a little different.
+Camp 2021 looks a little different.
 Here’s how:

 2. Camp sessions are capped at 50 campers (rather than 90).

-As summer approaches, we will update this page.
+As summer continues, we will update this page.
 Health and safety measures will be based on evidence and the most up-to-date recommendations.